-Figure LS1 Example of a graph with Kaplan-Meier estimates of survivorship. (from the Registry Annual Report)
+Figure LS1 Example of a graph with Kaplan-Meier estimates of survivorship.
+From the Registry Annual Report aoa.org.au required.
+In general, the greater the difference in the slopes of the graph, the more important the difference.

 When looking at the plotted lines the difference between the results for the factors being compared can be seen by comparing the plotted curves on each graph and between different graphs.
-The more the curve slopes upwards the greater the number of revision operations that have been required.
-In general, the greater the difference in the slopes of the graph the more important the difference.
+The more the curve slopes upwards the greater the number of revision (redo) operations that have been